isotaan/growler-radio/README.md

 I welcome any and all suggestions.
 I'm hoping to move Growler Radio out of DCS entirely once I've taught myself Python, but that is a long term project of mine.

-## Did you make DCS-ExternalAudio?
+## Did you make DCS-SR-ExternalAudio.exe?

-DCS-ExternalAudio was made by Ciribob and I do not support it.
+DCS-SR-ExternalAudio.exe was made by Ciribob and I do not support it.

 ## Is it possible to play this on just an OpenBeta Client and not a dedicated server?